DLibatique/LATN101-F19/notes/12-causal-clauses.md

 - pācem nolō quod difficilis est. (I do not want peace because (to my mind) it is difficult.)
 - pācem noluit quod difficilis esset.
 (He does not want peace because (to his mind) it is difficult.)

 NB: Quod can be differentiated from the relative pronoun quite easily.
-If there is no neuter singular antecedent
+If there is no neuter singular antecedent, then quod cannot be a pronoun.

-**Quoniam** is used almost solely with the indicative to indicate a cause that is true in the eye of the speaker or writer.
+**Quoniam** is used almost solely with the indicative to introduce a cause in the eyes of the writer or speaker.

+- Quoniam puellam amat, mittere eum ad bellum nolo.
+(Because he loves the girl, I do not wish to send him to war.)

 **Cum clauses** that feature a subjunctive verb can indicate cause.
-In these cases, we translate cum as because.
+In these cases, we translate cum as "because.""

+- Cum puellam amaret, fortiter pugnavit.
+(Because he loved the girl, he fought bravely.)

+Note in the sentence above, it would not make any sense if you translate it as "when."

-If there is a causal clause in indirect
+If there is a causal clause in indirect statement, the causal clause will always have a subjunctive verb.
+Can you think of reason why this might be the case?

+## Additional Practice